MIT-SPARK/CertifiablyRobustPerception/README.md

 ## About
 ![Summary of Contributions](assets/summary.jpg)
+We propose the _first_ general framework for designing certifiable algorithms for a broad class of robust geometric perception problems.
+In particular, we study robust geometric perception under the _truncated least squares (TLS)_ estimator, which is known to be robust against a large amount of outliers, but leads to hard, non-smooth and non-convex optimizations.

+We first show that, a class of TLS estimation problems can be reformulated as polynomial optimizations (POP), which are equally hard, but exihibit special structural sparsity.
+Then, we provide two perspectives for designing certifiably robust algorithms:

-We propose a general framework for designing certifiable algorithms for a broad class of robust geometric perception problems.
-From the primal perspective, we apply Lasserre’s hierarchy of moment relaxations, together with basis reduction, to construct tight semidefinite relaxations to nonconvex robust estimation problems.
-From the dual perspective, we use SOS relaxation to convert the certification of a given candidate solution to a convex feasibility SDP, and then we leverage Douglas-Rachford Splitting to solve the feasibility SDP and compute a suboptimality for the candidate solution.
-Our primal relaxation is tight, and our dual certification is correct and scalable.
+- From the primal perspective, we apply Lasserre’s hierarchy of moment relaxations, together with basis reduction, to construct tight semidefinite relaxations to nonconvex POPs.
+Solving the semidefinite programs (SDP) simultaneously returns an accurate geometric estimate (e.g., 3D rotations and translations) and a certificate for global optimality.

+- From the dual perspective, we first leverage exisiting fast heuristics (e.g., GNC and RANSAC) to obtain a candidate estimate (without guarantees) to the TLS estimation problems, but then we use Sums-of-Squares (SOS) relaxation to convert the certification of the given candidate estimate to a convex feasibility SDP, and apply Douglas-Rachford Splitting to solve the feasibility SDP and compute a suboptimality for the candidate estimate (the estimate is globally optimal when the suboptimality is zero).

+Our primal relaxation is **tight**, and our dual certification is correct and **scalable** (beyond the reach of current SDP solvers).

 Currently, this repo implements the following solvers: